singhkpratham/geocompr/07-read-write-plot.md

 The function expects input regarding output data type and file format, but also accepts GDAL options specific to a selected file format (see `?writeRaster` for more details).

 The **raster** package offers nine data types when saving a raster: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S.^[
-Using INT4U is not recommended as R does not support 32-bit unsigned integers.<!--recheck this info-->
+Using INT4U is not recommended as R does not support 32-bit unsigned integers.
 ]
-The data type determines the bit representation of the raster object written to disk (\@ref(tab:datatypes)).
+The data type determines the bit representation of the raster object written to disk (Table \@ref(tab:datatypes)).
 Which data type to use depends on the range of the values of your raster object.
 The more values a data type can represent, the larger the file will get on disk.
 Commonly, one would use LOG1S for bitmap (binary) rasters.
-Unsigned integers (INT1U, INT2U, INT4U) are suitable for categorical data, while float numbers (FLT4S and FLTS8S) usually represent continuous data.
+Unsigned integers (INT1U, INT2U, INT4U) are suitable for categorical data, while float numbers (FLT4S and FLT8S) usually represent continuous data.
 `writeRaster()` uses FLT4S as the default.
 While this works in most cases, the size of the output file will be unnecessarily large if you save binary or categorical data.
-Therefore, we would recommend to use the data type that needs the least storage space but is still able to represent all values (check the range of values with the `summary()` function).
+Therefore, we would recommend to use the data type that needs the least storage space, but is still able to represent all values (check the range of values with the `summary()` function).

 <table>
 <caption>(\#tab:datatypes)Data types supported by the raster package.</caption>